BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Using_Script_Conditionals.md

  OP_EQUALVERIFY
  OP_CHECKSIG
 ```
-The `True` or `False` statement is placed on the stack _prior_ to running the `IF`, then the correct block of code is run based on that result.
+The statement that will evaluate to `True` or `False` is placed on the stack _prior_ to running the `IF`, then the correct block of code is run based on that result.

 This particular example code is intended as a poor man's 1-of-2 multisignature.
 The owner of `<privKeyA>` would put `<signatureA> <pubKeyA> True` in his unlocking script, while the owner of `<privKeyB>` would put `<signatureB> <pubKeyB> False` in her unlocking script.
 That trailing `True` or `False` is what's checked by the `IF`/`ELSE` statement.
 It tells the script which public-key hash to check against, then the `OP_EQUALVERIFY` and the `OP_CHECKSIG` at the end do the real work.